lefebvreb/wasmadeus/README.md

 * **Can I use it with *`favorite NPM package`* ?**

-Yes, but you will have to bring your own glue.
+Sure, but you will have to bring your own glue.

 * **Can I contribute/give feedback ?**